 Since chargebacks are a common problem for hoteliers and hosts, here we’ll review:

-- What the typical chargeback rate is and how costly it can be
+- What the typical chargeback rate is

 - Four common reasons why chargebacks happen